 All of this stems from a lack of faith in that inexplicable mystery that first birthed those words in our mind.
 The universe is perfect.
 The fabric of existence is Love.

 Faith doesn’t need to cling to words because it accepts the ineffable understanding behind the words.
 Faith can sit with unknowing and trusts that inconsistencies only show us our understanding is incomplete.
 When the veil lifts and we catch a glimpse of the mystery’s divine harmony, we accept it.
-And when we read the news, look a homeless women in the eyes, or fill up our gas tank on a late night in a moment of awakened horror, we accept that too.
+And when we read the news, look a homeless women in the eyes, or fill up our gas tank on a late night in a moment of awakened horror, we accept that too as truth.

 The universe is perfect.
 The fabric of existence is Love.
 And yet…